2023-24 Incoming Student Housing

 • The housing preference form includes a list of questions to answer.
 These questions will help us match you with a roommate.

-Students who are in a Residential College or Living-Learning Community (LLC) will be required to adhere to different roommate rules and housing placements.
+Students who are in a Residential College, Living-Learning Community (LLC) or special interest program will be required to adhere to specific roommate rules and housing placements.
 It is the student's responsibility to ensure their chosen roommate meets the LLC guidelines.
-When utilizing My College Roomie, you will need to self-filter for students within your LLC.

 Please visit the LLC Guidelines page for full details and information.